thejessleigh/awesome-horror-thriller/README.md

 ## Credit

 Inspired by the excellent lists made by [Richard Littauer](https://github.com/RichardLitt) and [Sindre Sorhus](https://github.com/sindresorhus/).
 Thank you for keeping the internet awesome.
+And thank you so much to everyone who has [contributed](https://github.com/thejessleigh/awesome-horror-thriller/graphs/contributors) to this list!

 ## License